bitcrowd/carbonite/README.md

 ### Requires PostgreSQL 13

 This package requires PostreSQL version 13 or above due to its use of `pg_current_xact_id`.
-If you see an error message like the following, your Postgres installation is too old:
+If you see an error message like the following, your PostgreSQL installation is too old:

 ```
 ** (Postgrex.Error) ERROR 42704 (undefined_object) type "xid8" does not exist